Patent Litigation - ITC Section 337

 An important forum for IP disputes

-Once a relatively unknown niche forum for resolving trade disputes involving intellectual property rights, the U.S. International Trade Commission (ITC) has become a key destination for both domestic and foreign IP litigants.
-Many of the highest profile, multi-forum IP disputes now include proceedings before the ITC.
-Since ITC cases go to trial faster than almost any forum in the world, they can be the first to be resolved in these multi-forum disputes and often spearhead resolution of the other cases.
+Once a relatively unknown niche forum for resolving trade disputes involving intellectual property (IP) rights, the U.S. International Trade Commission (ITC) has become a key destination for both domestic and foreign IP litigants.
+Many of the highest profile IP disputes now include proceedings before the ITC.
+Since ITC cases go to trial faster than cases tried in almost any other forum in the world, they can be the first to be resolved in multiforum disputes and often spearhead resolution of the other related cases.
 Finnegan was litigating IP cases at the ITC long before it became the popular forum it is today, and we have continued to litigate there every day.

 Complex technology, law, and procedures